paullepoulpe/master-thesis/src/03_Background.md

 # The Delite Compiler Architecture
 Delite [@delite] is a compiler framework built to enable the development of Domain Specific Languages (DSL).
 It can the be used to implement high performance applications that compile to various languages (Scala, C++, CUDA) and run on heterogeneous architectures (CPU /GPU).

-## Motivation

-???
-TODO: Do i really want to keep this ???

-If so say something about separation of concerns ( platform vs domain knowledge )

 ## Lightweight Modular Staging
 Delite uses LMS (or Lightweight Modular Staging [@lms]) to lift user programs written in plain scala to an intermediate representation that can then be staged to produce more efficient code.
 It also defines all of the base architecture for analysis and transformation passes.